 For the TD to record a game result (besides double default or game cancellation) to the server, the TD needs to insert the complete game score.
+(The recording of a cancelled game or a double default does not require that you input a game score.)
 All game scores are to be recorded in this manner.
+The procedure follows: